-Four (3%) inspections found issues that were graded as "Significantly Non-compliant".
+Two (1.4%) inspections found issues that were graded as "Significantly Non-compliant".
 Some inspections found more than one issue that was graded as being significantly non-compliant.
 Such non-compliance included:

-- Severe ponding of effluent on the ground surface.
+Severe ponding of effluent on the ground surface.

-- The breach of an Abatement Notice.

-- The breach of an Enforcement Order.
+- The breach of an Abatement Notice. - The breach of an Enforcement Order.

-Figure 1: Compliance with respect to Rule 36.1.3 of the TRMP, Resource Consent conditions, and Section 15(1) of the RMA 1991 following the inspection of all farms in Tasman District.
+Figure 1 Compliance with respect to Rule 36.1.2.3 of the TRMP, Resource Consent conditions, and Section 15(1) of the RMA 1991 following the inspection of all farms in Tasman District.

-It is worth noting that two of the four farms graded "Significantly Non-compliant" during the 2010/2011 season survey were repeat offenders.
-They still continue or elect not to comply with their respective Enforcement Orders/Abatement Notices that have been placed on them during a previous season.
-In response to this unwillingness to comply Council is again left with no option but to undertake consequential enforcement action that again may involve action before the courts.
+It is worth noting that one of the two farms graded "Significantly Non-compliant" during recent years is a repeat offender.
+This farm has continued to be non-compliant with their Enforcement Order, placed on them during a previous season.
+In response to this unwillingness to comply Council is again left with no option but to consider taken consequential enforcement action that again may involve further action before the courts.
 Any such actions will be determined once Council staff have completed a full and thorough investigation of the circumstances surrounding the non-compliance found.
-The other farms were first time offenders.
-All parties involved received an Abatement Notice.
-Enforcement Action undertaken for the 2009/2010 season is detailed below in section 3.2 of this report.
+The other farm showing significant non-compliance was a first time offender.
+All parties involved received an Abatement Notice however this notice was subsequently Council staff are presently investigating this case to determine breached. whether further enforcement action is warranted.
+All enforcement action undertaken during the 2011/2012 season is detailed below in section 3.2 of this report.